wp-plugins/easy-pie-coming-soon/readme.txt

 * More features being added all the time!

 ### Overview
-Coming Soon Page is a great way to let visitors know your site is Coming Soon.
+EZP Coming Soon Page is a great way to let visitors know your site is Coming Soon.
 When Coming Soon Page is displayed it collects valuable emails from potential customers in a friendly and professional way.
-Coming Soon Page is also theme independent, having been confirmed to work well with top WordPress themes.
+EZP Coming Soon Page is also theme independent, having been confirmed to work well with top WordPress themes.

 Finally, your visitors won't be just shown your web host's parked domain page, instead they'll know your site is truly 'Coming Soon'!